Michelle F. Moseley Counseling

 Taking on the role, whether paid or volunteer, of leading in a religious space without some training on mental health is like being asked to build a rocket without knowledge of math or science.
 It can lead to some detrimental outcomes.

-HEAPING SHAME UPON THOSE ALREADY STRUGGLING.
 A lack of training in mental health can mean that leaders attempt to support those who are struggling in ways that intensify the shame or hopelessness the person may be feeling.
-For example, when someone is battling with clinical depression and a faith leader attempts to encourage them by suggesting they pray more frequently, that can add to feelings of being worthless and thoughts such as ‘Even God can’t accept me.”
+For example, when someone is battling with clinical depression and a faith leader attempts to encourage them by suggesting they pray more frequently, that can add to feelings of being worthless and thoughts such as ‘Even God can’t accept me.’
 This can also occur when someone is faced with clinical anxiety, yet reminded that Scripture tells them not to worry.
 That statement can invalidate their very real mental health concern, while also creating feelings of shame about their experience.
+When a faith leader has extensive training in theology, but little to no training in mental health, the tools they’ve been provided may not be the best ones to meet the mental health needs they face – they need an opportunity to add some new tools.

 The Connection to Religious Trauma